Observing Log

 About the Observing Log

-- log entries include name of observer, name of object, date & time of observation (local or universal), observing location, sky and weather conditions, equipment (instrument, eyepiece, optical filter, barlow/tele-compressor, camera, location method), rating, optional image, and observation notes.
+- observing log entries include name of observer, name of object, date & time of observation (local or universal), observing location, sky and weather conditions, equipment (instrument, eyepiece, optical filter, barlow/tele-compressor, camera, location method), rating, optional images, optional videos or audio clips, and observation notes.
 Add, delete, edit, and view all data in the observing log.

-- Observation Browser shows essential catalog data for any observation of an object that appears in the database.
+- Observation Browser shows essential catalog data for any observing log entry for an object that appears in the database.
 See a video demonstration below.

-- search the observing log by object name, observer, equipment, date and time of observation, observing location, sky and weather conditions, rating, and whether an image is attached
+- search the observing log by object name, observer, equipment, date and time of observation, observing location, sky and weather conditions, rating, whether an images are attached, and whether media (video or audio clips) are attached

 - specify multiple sort options (and directions) for a report

-- search results may be printed or saved as formatted text, HTML or delimited text (CSV)
+- observing log search results may be printed or saved as PDF, formatted text, HTML or delimited text (CSV)

 - magnification and true field are calculated for visual observations